-If you’ve been reading our Birth Day blog, you’ve probably laughed, cried and sighed right along with us as moms from all different walks of life and parts of the country (or the world) shared the details from the day they delivered their little one into the world.
+If you’ve been reading our collection of birth stories, you’ve probably laughed, cried and sighed right along with us as moms from all different walks of life and parts of the country (or the world) shared the details from the day they delivered their little one into the world.

 We’ve heard several moms say, “I wish I could send in my story, but I’m just not a writer!”
 If you’re one of the many who feels intimidated by putting words to such an amazing event, we’re here to help.
 We’ve put together some questions to guide you through your story and help you piece it together.
 We hope that this small blueprint will make it easy to write down facts as you remember them and then turn those facts into something you can share—if not with us, then at least with your babe when he or she is old enough to appreciate it.
 Having a record of such a monumental time in your life is invaluable!
 So we hope you’ll take a few minutes with a computer or piece of paper (or even a voice recorder, if the written word isn’t your thing!) and relive the day you began the crazy, amazing, life-changing journey of motherhood.